 The PSIONICIST class is a 'spellcasting' class similar to Mages and Clerics, but with several important differences.
 Where a Mage's power comes from harnessing external energies present in all matter, and a Cleric's comes from his or her deity, the Psionicist derives all of his or her power from within.
 Psions are masters of BIOCENTRIC SPELLS that alter the body on a cellular level, Telepathic spells that can cripple the weak-minded, and TELEKINETIC SPELLS that range from simple levitation to complex attack spells.
 Although slightly less powerful than MAGEs in terms of spell damage, they make up for it with their versatility and bevy of unique abilities.
 The Prime Stat of a Psion is INTelligence.

 Like any spellcasting class, races with good mana are recommended.
-In addition, psionicists run in DR gear and are similar to melee types in their damage, so a race with good innate damage mod is good.
-There aren't many races with both good spellcasting ability and good damage mod, so people give one or the other more importance.
+In addition, psionicists run in DR gear and are similar to melee types in their damage, so a race with a positive damage modifier is good.
+There aren't many races with both good spellcasting ability and good damage modifier, so people give one or the other more importance.

 Good creatable races are drow/elf/cen (good mana, but no damage mod).
 Liz has average mana (and a small psi spellcost bonus) and good hp with an option of remorting tua/drg.
 Fdk is a race with good damage mod and good mana (at high evolution), but it has large tnl.
 Drg and drc are also good options if you can handle the tnl/abomination.